algolia/jekyll-algolia/CONTRIBUTING.md

 - We may ask you to rebase the branch to latest `develop` if it gets out of sync
 - Receive the thanks of the Algolia team :)

-# Development workflow
+## Development workflow

 Start by running `bundle install` to get all the dependencies up to date.

-## Testing
+### Testing

 Run `rake test` to launch the test suite.
 Run `./scripts/test_all_ruby_versions` to run the test on all the supported ruby versions (requires `rvm`).

-## TDD
+### TDD

 Run `rake watch` to start a watcher on the code and test files.
 Whenever you update the code, the relevant tests will be run.
 Incredibly useful for TDD.

-## Testing local changes on an existing Jekyll website
+### Testing local changes on an existing Jekyll website

-If you want to test the plugin on an existing Jekyll website while developping, we suggest updating the website `Gemfile` to point to the correct local directory
+To test the plugin on an existing Jekyll website while developping, we suggest updating the website `Gemfile` to point to the correct local directory

 ```ruby
 group :jekyll_plugins do